yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ##### Set crontab permissions

-Platform supports performing yugabyte database liveness checks, log file management, and core file management using cron jobs.
+Yugabyte Platform supports performing YugabyteDB liveness checks, log file management, and core file management using cron jobs.

-**Sudo is required to set up this service!**
+Note that sudo is required to set up this service.

-If Platform will be using cron jobs, make sure the yugabyte user is allowed to run crontab:
+If Yugabyte Platform will be using cron jobs, make sure yugabyte user is allowed to run crontab:

-* If you’re using the `cron.allow` file to manage crontab access, add the yugabyte user to this file.
+* If you are using the `cron.allow` file to manage crontab access, add yugabyte user to this file.
-* If you’re using the `cron.deny` file, remove the yugabyte user from this file.
+* If you are using the `cron.deny` file, remove yugabyte user from this file.

-(And if you’re not using either file, no changes are required.)
+If you are not using either file, no changes are required.

 <!--
 ##### Manage liveness checks, logs, and cores